masakifukunishi/algorithm-data-structure-crash-course/hash-table.md

 - What is Set?
 - What is Set vs Hash Table?
   - when is better to use Set over Hash Table

+[^1]: Bucket is a container for storing key value pairs.